Elering/estfeed-datahub-docs/eng/20-reports.md

 Data:

-- aggregated metering data of the amount that entered the grid through the grid operator’s border points (report page „GO_IN_LOSSES_PORTFOLIO“);
+- aggregated metering data of the amount that entered the grid through the grid operator’s border points (report page "GO_IN_LOSSES_PORTFOLIO");
 - the amounts leaving the grid operator’s grid, indicated separately:
   - final amounts per open supplier – not including border metering points where the customer of the grid agreement is another grid operator + the grid operator’s grid loss metering point.
-The grid operator itself is also indicated as an open supplier if it acts as a seller and has sales agreements with market participants (report page „GO_OS_OUT“);
+The grid operator itself is also indicated as an open supplier if it acts as a seller and has sales agreements with market participants (report page "GO_OS_OUT");
-  - the amount of the general service (there is a grid agreement in the standard metering point, but no sales agreement) (report page „GO_OS_OUT“);
+  - the amount of the general service (there is a grid agreement in the standard metering point, but no sales agreement) (report page "GO_OS_OUT");
-  - amounts per grid operator – sum of the border metering points per grid operator (report page „GO_GO_OUT“);
+  - amounts per grid operator – sum of the border metering points per grid operator (report page "GO_GO_OUT");
-- grid operator grid loss calculation: amounts entering – amounts leaving the grid (report page „GO_IN_LOSSES_PORTFOLIO“);
+- grid operator grid loss calculation: amounts entering – amounts leaving the grid (report page "GO_IN_LOSSES_PORTFOLIO");
-- the aggregated amount of the grid operator’s own = own sales portfolio + general service + grid losses (report page „GO_IN_LOSSES_PORTFOLIO“).
+- the aggregated amount of the grid operator’s own = own sales portfolio + general service + grid losses (report page "GO_IN_LOSSES_PORTFOLIO").

 Column descriptions: